 Instructions

-- Combine flour, sugar, cornstarch, yeast, and salt in the bowl of a stand mixer fitted with a paddle attachment and stir until well combined.2 ¾ cups (345 + 45 g) all purpose flour, ¼ cup sugar, 2 Tablespoons cornstarch, 2 ½ teaspoons rapid rise/instant yeast, 1 ¼ teaspoons salt
+- Combine flour, sugar, cornstarch, yeast, and salt in the bowl of a stand mixer fitted with a paddle attachment (or stir by hand with a wooden spoon in a large bowl) and stir until well combined.2 ¾ cups (345 g (+ additional as needed)) all-purpose flour, ¼ cup (50 g) granulated sugar, 2 Tablespoons cornstarch, 2 ½ teaspoons rapid rise/instant yeast, 1 ¼ teaspoons salt

-- Switch your paddle attachment out for a dough hook if you have one and continue to stir on medium low speed.
-Gradually add up to ⅓ cup (45g) additional flour as needed until dough clings together and pulls away from the sides of the bowl.
-It should develop a soft, elastic texture and will be slightly sticky/tacky to the touch.
+- Switch your paddle attachment out for a dough hook and continue to stir on medium low speed (or continue to stir with wooden spoon).
+Gradually add additional flour as needed until dough clings to itself and pulls away from the sides of the bowl.

-- Transfer your dough to a lightly oiled heatproof bowl and cover tightly with plastic wrap.
+- Transfer dough to a lightly oiled, heatproof bowl and cover tightly with plastic wrap.
 Allow to rest in a warm place (I usually place mine on top of my preheating oven) for 10 minutes.
 Meanwhile, prepare your filling.

 - Whisk together brown sugar, cinnamon, and salt in a small bowl.
 Set aside.½ cup (100 g) light brown sugar, 1 Tablespoon ground cinnamon, ⅛ teaspoon salt

-- Once your dough has finished resting (it may not have risen very much, this is fine) transfer to a clean, lightly floured surface and use a rolling pin to roll out to a 15x9” rectangle.
-Spread softened ¼ cup butter evenly over the dough and then sprinkle evenly with brown sugar mixture, leaving about ½” of dough uncovered around the perimeter.¼ cup unsalted butter
+- Once your dough has finished resting (it may not have risen very much, this is fine) transfer to a clean, lightly floured surface and use a rolling pin to roll out to a 15x9” (38x22cm) rectangle.
+Spread softened butter evenly over the dough and then sprinkle evenly with brown sugar mixture, leaving about ½” (1.25cm) of dough uncovered around the perimeter.¼ cup unsalted butter

 - Starting with the long end, roll your cinnamon rolls into a tight roll.
 Cut into 9 slices (about 1 ¾” width per slice) and arrange into prepared pie plate.

-- Once oven is preheated, remove foil and bake rolls for 18-20 minutes or until lightly golden brown on top.
+- Once oven is preheated, remove foil and bake rolls for 20-25 minutes or until lightly golden brown on top and cooked through (you can use an instant read thermometer, test the thickest part of an outer cinnamon roll and it should reach 185-190F/87C.

 - While your cinnamon rolls are baking, prepare your icing.